IBM/CRAIG/unit-tests/data-files/slz.md

 ## VPN Gateways

-VPN Gateway service for VPC provides secure, encrypted connectivity from a user's on-premise network to the IBM Cloud VPC network.
+VPN Gateway service for VPC provides secure, encrypted connectivity from a user's on-premises network to the IBM Cloud VPC network.

 The default configuration includes: